Skip to content

 Alembic environment setup

-host/alembic/env.py looks roughly like:
+host/migrations/env.py looks roughly like:

 python

-from simple_module_db.base import build_module_metadata
+from simple_module_db import (

 target_metadata = build_module_metadata()

-include_object = make_include_object()
+include_object = make_include_object(target_metadata)

 context.configure(